Nokia Oyj (NOK) Q2 2017 Results - Earnings Call Transcript

 Our overall Q2 debt-related activities did result in a further improvement in our interest rate expense run rate, but this will be largely offset going forward by a interest charge related to the NSB transaction, which again is discussed in the subsequent events section of our press release in detail.

-The interest charge replaces from an accounting point of view, the non-controlling interest in the P&L. Thus, we continue to expect Nokia's non-IFRS financial income and expenses to be approximately €250 million for the full-year 2017.
+The interest charge replaces, from an accounting point of view, the non-controlling interest in the P&L. Thus, we continue to expect Nokia's non-IFRS financial income and expenses to be approximately €250 million for the full-year 2017.
 Our share repurchases under our capital structure optimization program continue to progress.

 In Q2, we executed approximately €180 million of share buybacks, and cumulatively, we have completed approximately €630 million of the overall planned €1 billion.
 We plan to resume the share repurchases after Q2 earnings, and we are on track to complete the program by the end of 2017.